hamburgcodingschool/fullstack-2025-11/docs/project-1/README.md

 #### A list of travel locations (exemplified on the left)
 - Build a list of locations you traveled to
 	- The list can display information from an array of objects
-	- The array can be read from localStorage
+	- The array can be read from a local [json-server](https://www.npmjs.com/package/json-server) API or localStorage
 - The following information should be shown in the list:
 	- The name of the city and country
 	- The date of the visit (when you arrived)